NokNokMLS/BigDoorWyamBlog/input/posts/2021-03-08-which-polish-city-offers-the-best-return-on-your-investment-march-2021.md

 ---
 Title: Which Polish City Offers The Best Return On Your Investment? - March 2021
 Author: Team BigDoor24
-Lead: "Rental yield in Warsaw is not as bad as you may think. "
+Lead: "Apartment prices in Warsaw are not as bad as you might think. "
 Published: 2021-03-08T10:05:48.051Z
 Tags:
   - Buy General Information Investment Let Negotiation Polish Interest Rates